 - Working with the community is integral for our efforts; as such, the Resident Hall Directors (RHDs) and Area Coordinators (ACs) assist the Office of Residential Community Standards by participating as hearing officers for designated areas/incidents.

 Students found responsible for offenses under the Code of Student Responsibilty or Campus Residences Terms of Occupancy can appeal such findings on the following limited grounds:

 - Substantive new evidence; and/or

 - The sanction(s) imposed is/are substantially disproportionate to the severity of the violation.

-An appeal must be submitted within seven (7) calendar days from the date on the Disciplinary Conference Summary Letter.
+An appeal must be submitted within seven (7) calendar days from the date on the Student Conduct Meeting Summary Letter.

 *Note: The Appeals Officer will always be a different individual than the hearing officer for your conduct case.
 This is to ensure that proper due process is met for all of our students.